 Note: Scope measurement and math channels can be renamed and relabeled in order to clarify what they represent.
 This can be done by expanding the channel options (the gear icon) and editing the Name and Label properties of the channel.

 The capacitor power can also be calculated, by subtracting the voltage across both resistors from the total voltage across the circuit and multiplying the result by the current passing through the circuit.

 Add one last Math channel with the calculation “(C2 - C3)*C1/Rs”, set the units to “W” and adjusting the range accordingly (1 mW/div).
 This Math channel shows the power of the capacitor component of the circuit.

-Math3 is a bit fuzzy, but averaging the signals across multiple measurements can reduce the noise.
+Math3 is noisy but by averaging the signals across multiple measurements this can be reduced.
 To do so, expand the “Advanced Options” underneath the Time base and select 10 from the Average dropdown.

-To see the average value of each power measurement, click View then Measurements.
+To see the average value of each power measurement, click “View” in the top toolbar, then “Measurements”.
 In the Measurements panel, click the “Add” button then “Defined Measurement”.
 Select Math1 in the left panel, expand Vertical in the right then click Average.
 Click “Add”, then repeat for Math2 and Math3.
 Once done, click “Close”.